 Typically Kirstenbosch closes at 6:00pm during the winter (Apr-Aug) and 7:00pm during the summer (Sept-Mar), and costs 65R to enter.
 That changes if you have dinner at Moyo’s—a charming restaurant nestled at the foot of the park.
-Serving a buffet of traditional dishes from around the African continent, Moyo’s provides delicious eats and Afro entertainment in the shadow of one of the new Wonders of the World.
+Serving a buffet of traditional dishes from around the African continent, Moyo’s provides dinner and entertainment in the shadow of one of the new Wonders of the World.
 Best of all, if you choose the buffet option, you can enter the garden after hours and for free.

 Dinner and flowers?
 These are strong bones for a date night.
 Add in Cape Town’s perfect summer weather, the unbelievable harmonies of the Moyo’s entertainment troupe, and the spectacular rays of a fading sun above Table Mountain…I can’t guarantee you’ll get lucky, but you sure as hell will feel like it.